H-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 For enqueue latency and throughput, dLTQueue performs far better than dLTQueue while being slightly better than AMQueue.
 This is in line with our theoretical projection in @summary-of-distributed-mpscs.
 One concerning trend is that Slotqueue's enqueue throughput seems to degrade with the number of nodes, which signals a potential scalability problem.
 This is problematic further in that our theoretical model suggests that the cost of enqueue is always fixed.
 This is to be investigated further in the future.

 For dequeue latency and throughput, Slotqueue and AMQueue can quite match each other, while being better than dLTQueue.
 This is expected, agreeing with our projection of dequeue wrapping overhead in @summary-of-distributed-mpscs.
 Furthermore, Slotqueue is conceived as a more dequeuer-optimized version of dLTQueue.
-Based on this empirical result, it's reasonable to believe this is to be the case.
+Based on this empirical result, it is reasonable to believe this is to be the case.
 Unlike enqueue, dequeue latency of Slotqueue seems to be quite stable, increasing very slowly.
 Because the dequeuer is the bottleneck of an MPSC, this is a good sign for the scalability of Slotqueue.

 In conclusion, based on @total-benchmark, Slotqueue seems to perform better than dLTQueue and AMQueue in terms of both enqueue and dequeue operations, latency-wise and throughput-wise.
 The overhead of logarithmic-order number of remote operations in dLTQueue seems to be costly, adversely affecting its performance when the number of nodes increases.
 Additionally, compared to AMQueue, dLTQueue and Slotqueue also have the advantage of fault-tolerance, which due to the blocking nature of AMQueue, cannot be promised.